ReactUnity/core/packages/scripts/README.md

-# react-unity-scripts
+# React Unity Scripts

-This package includes scripts and configuration used by [React Unity](https://github.com/KurtGokhan/react-unity).<br>
+This package includes scripts and configuration used by [React Unity](https://github.com/ReactUnity/core).<br>
 Please refer to its documentation:

 - [Getting Started](https://facebook.github.io/create-react-app/docs/getting-started) – How to create a new app.